 Code Definition YYYYMMDD The month, day, and year other treatment began at any YYYYMM facility.
 The first two digits are the month, the third and YYYY fourth digits are the day, and the last four digits are the year. blank When no other treatment was administered; other treatment was administered but the date is completely unknown; unknown whether other treatment administered; diagnosed at autopsy.

+Code Explanation

-Code Explanation 20110404 A patient with metastatic disease was started on an experimental therapy on April 4, 2011.
-201006 In June 2010, a patient started treatment which cannot be defined as surgery, radiation, or systemic therapy according to the defined data items in this manual.
+20110404 A patient with metastatic disease was started on an experimental

+therapy on April 4, 2011.

+201006 , T

+surgery, radiation, or systemic therapy according to the defined data

+items in this manual.

 RX DATE - OTHER FLAG